 When Emma Wyatt Baker died of consumption June 1, 1859, at the age of 34, just a few months after her husband, she left a young family of two sons and four daughters who were brought up by relatives.
 Letters of Guardianship were filed in 1870 by Henry and Emma Wyatt where they were appointed legal guardians of the two youngest children, Emma Maria Baker and George Percival Baker.
 The census of 1861 shows that five of the orphaned Baker children were living with their grandparents, Henry and Emma Wyatt.
 The children included Fanny, aged 11; Annie, aged 9; Caty, aged 7; Emma, aged 4; and Percy, aged 3.

-2. Catharine Wyatt was baptized May 16, 1826 at Oakley, Suffolk.
-When Catharine arrived in New York in October, 1843, she was aged 17.
+2. Catherine Wyatt was baptized May 16, 1826 at Oakley, Suffolk.
+When Catherine arrived in New York in October, 1843, she was aged 17.
+At age 22, Catherine married Thomas William Marsh, age 26.
 At Christ's Church, Wednesday, 20th September, 1848, the Rev. Thomas Wm.
-Marsh, B. A., Curate of Christ's Church, was married to Catharine, second daughter of Henry Wyatt, late of Long-Ditton, Surrey, England, now of Flamboro East.
+Marsh, B. A., Curate of Christ's Church, was married to Catherine, second daughter of Henry Wyatt, late of Long-Ditton, Surrey, England, now of Flamboro East.
 (Rev. Thomas Greene).
-According to the census of 1861, Catharine Marsh was living with her parents at the age of 37, a widow.
-She later married Henry Rogers and became Catharine Wyatt Rogers.
+Thomas Wm Marsh tragically died en route to England, on the ship 'Canadian' on August 12, 1856, when he drank disinfecting liquid mistaking it for mineral water.
+According to the census of 1861, Catherine Marsh, a widow, was living with her parents at the age of 37.
+Catherine later married Henry Rogers and became Catharine Wyatt Rogers.
 The marriage occurred on August 10, 1866 in Halton region.
 Henry was aged 48; Catherine was aged 37.
 A font in St. Matthews Church, Burlington, was donated in 1884 by Catherine Wyatt Rogers.